-A regulated member of ACSLPA ensures that advertising and promotional communications are professional, ethical and accurate.
+A regulated member of ACSLPA ensures that advertising and promotional communications are truthful, accurate, and verifiable.

 To demonstrate this standard, the regulated member will:

-a) Limit him/herself to advertising and promotional communications that are relevant to the scope of practice of his/her profession.
+a) Limit themselves to advertising and promotional communications that are relevant to the scope of practice of their profession.

-b) Ensure that his/her advertising and promotional communications are a factual and accurate description of the products/services offered.
+b) Ensure that their advertising and promotional communications are a factual and accurate description of the products/services offered.

 c) Refrain from guaranteeing the success or superiority of a product/service unless the claim is supported by evidence.

-Clients can expect that advertising and promotional communications are accurate and assist them in making informed choices.
+Clients can expect that advertising and promotional communications are truthful, accurate, and assist them in making informed choices.

 Advertising and promotional communications are intended for potential users of a product or service, with the intent of informing or influencing those who receive them.